hsf-training/hsf-training-ml-webpage/_episodes/05-Resources.md

 # Machine Learning Libraries in Python

-There are many machine libraries in Python, but the two discussed in this tutorial are scikit-learn and TensorFlow.
+There are many machine libraries in Python, but the two discussed in this tutorial are scikit-learn and PyTorch.

 1. **scikit-learn**: features various classification, regression and clustering algorithms and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
 See [the documentation](https://scikit-learn.org/stable/).
 2. **PyTorch**: PyTorch is an end-to-end open-source platform for machine learning.
 It is used for building and deploying machine learning models.
 See [the documentation](https://www.tensorflow.org/).